 Shopping around is always key, and you can learn more about the process by reading our article on how to compare car insurance quotes.

-Car insurance policies are typically broken down into several categories, mainly:
+Car insurance policies are typically broken down into these insurance products, mainly:

 There’s bodily injury liability (BI), which covers any medical bills and lost income for the affected party, and property damage liability (PD), which covers damage to vehicles or property.